 And we do encourage questions!
 Your home inspection is your time to learn about the property.
 When it comes to buying a home, there really are no dumb questions.
 Buying a home can be a confusing and overwhelming process; we want you to be able to go into it with open eyes and all the information you need to make an informed decision.

 Home Inspectors are required to be licensed in the state of Maryland.
 To become licensed, an inspector must take a state-approved training class, pass the stringent National Home Inspectors Exam, and carry adequate insurance.
 Both Bob and Welmoed have met all these requirements and have received their licenses.

 But just having a valid license doesn't make a home inspector qualified!
 To make sure we are current on all the latest advances in home building and technology, we attend classes and conferences to hone our skills.
 We are also required to earn a certain number of Continuing Education credits to maintain our professional standings and affiliation with the American Society of Home Inspectors.
 Bob has earned the status of "ASHI Certified Inspector" -- the highest level of qualification within ASHI.
-It's important to note that ASHI certification is awarded based on third-party verification.
-In other words, the application process is verified by the National Commission for Certifying Agencies (NCCA).
-ASHI is the only national Home Inspection association with third-party verification.
+It's important to note that ASHI certification is awarded based on third-party verification - the only national Home Inspection association with third-party verification.